vinegarhq/vinegarhq.github.io/src/Vinegar/Installation.md

 > By default, this will keep Vinegar's data.
 If you're having issues with Vinegar and you wish to fully reinstall it, pass the `--delete-data` option before the application ID to do so.

-If you're using a distribution-specific package of Vinegar, please consult the manual of your package manager on how to uninstall packages.
+If you're using a distribution-specific package of Vinegar, please consult the man page of your package manager on how to uninstall packages.